-Creative with the known: Tends to be resourceful with what is immediately available to use.
-This quality often means they can be creative with raw materials, creative work is often useful, making something that has a practical purpose e.g. carpentry, cooking, diagrams.
+Practical: Tends to be resourceful with what is immediately available to use.
+This quality often means they can be creative with raw materials, the creative work is often useful, making something that has a practical purpose e.g. carpentry, cooking, diagrams.